platform-experience/serviceportal-widget-library/pe-charts-nvd3/README.md

 ## Description

 This widget shows how it is simple to represent data using external libraries, easy to include within the ServiceNow platform.
-This widget is using the highest rated framework for building charts, that is NVD3.
+This widget is using NVD3, the highest rated framework for building charts.

 ## Screenshots
 ![](../images/pe-charts-nvd3.png)